 He went on to lecture in Communication at the University of Technology Sydney and in 1998, wrote ‘The Father Lode’, published by Allen and Unwin.
 The book looked at the psychological impact on men of becoming a new dad.

-Between 2011 and 2013, Phil dedicated two years to working with people with extreme disabilities.
+Between 2011 and 2013, Phil worked with people with extreme disabilities.
 These were people who had up to 80 seizures a day or had never experienced a voluntary movement in their life.
-Music therapy played a dominant part of that work (see below).
+Music therapy played a dominant part of that work and began his interest in the brain.

-In 2014 he was employed as an educator in the School of Medical Sciences at the University of NSW.
+In 2014 he became an educator in the School of Medical Sciences at the University of NSW.
 His role was to make complex concepts simple and use plain English to teach everyone from school aged children to visiting overseas medical delegations.

 One of the concepts he explained was the use of the Deep Brain Implant to treat conditions like Parkinson’s Disease and Epilepsy.
-This seeded his fascination with the brain and led him to create Mindz Brainplay – the first concept to take neuroscience out of the lab and into the schools, pubs, nightclubs and boardrooms.
+This further seeded his fascination with the brain and led him to create Mindz Brainplay – the first concept to take neuroscience out of the lab and into the schools, pubs, nightclubs and boardrooms.
+Mindz Brainplay operated through franchisees throughout Australia.